-Following the Government announcement and instructions on 18th March we can confirm that:
+Following the most Government announcement and instructions, we can confirm that:

 Bath Academy plans to light up Queen Square this winter and add some sparkly festive cheer with a very large and beautiful Christmas tree in our front courtyard.
 More than just a decorative tree, it will be a ‘Remembrance Tree’ managed by our very own Student Elves who will be looking for help to decorate it in a special way for a special cause.